alienemoji/form-templates/README.md

 # form-templates
-HTML form templates with stylesheets
+HTML forms with hCaptcha integration.
+Python script for processing the captcha + mail